Riiid-Team/AI-Learning/README.md

 ### Conclusions
 #### What was the best model?
-- Random Forest: AUC score of .692
+- Random Forest: AUC score of .744

 ### Future Investigations
 #### What are your next steps?
 - Use this predictive model on Riiid's other educational programs.
-- Explore more features and different classification models like xgboost and lightlgbm.
+- Explore more features and different classification models like xgboost.
-- Improve model to predict new student performance.
+- Improve model to predict new student performance more effectively.

 ## How to Reproduce
 All files are reproducible and available for download and use.